mariogalindov/liri-node-app/README.md

 ## spotify-this-song ##

-This command uses the **Node-Spotify-API** node package, the sintaxis is node liri.js spotify-this-song <song name here>
+This command uses the **Node-Spotify-API** node package, the sintaxis is node liri.js spotify-this-song '<songname here>'

 This will bring the following information:
 * Artist(s)